zey-2/5m-data-2.2-data-architecture/lesson.md

 ---

-## Part 2 - Introduction to NoSQL and Object Storage
+## Part 2 - Hands-on with Redis and Google Cloud Storage

 We will be using the `notebooks/nosql_object_storage_lesson.ipynb` notebook throughout this lesson.